DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 This will add a new caption similar to what we’ve seen with the auto-captioning used previously.

 The Essential Graphics panel will be displayed on the right side of the screen.
-You can see we can adjust the caption’s placement, type, color, font, etc.
+Here, we can adjust the caption’s placement, type, color, font, etc.

 To create another caption, right-click on the current caption and select Create caption after.
 Repeat for all captions.

-You can also manually adjust the captions’ timing, as described earlier, directly on the sequence.
+As described earlier, You can manually adjust the captions’ timing directly on the sequence.

 Importing a caption file